 - Students who have completed instruction in a diploma examination course - Students who already have a mark in a diploma examination course and wish to improve it - Mature students

 Note: Students must have photo ID when they write diploma examinations.
-If a student cannot produce photo ID, he/she will NOT be allowed to write the examination.
+If you cannot produce photo ID, you will NOT be allowed to write the examination.

 Who is a "mature student"?